Includes airfare, hotel, tours, baggage handling, and transfers

 1 Unity Street, 237983, Singapore

 Telephone: +65 6593 8888

 An icon along the Singapore River with its signature red roofs inspired by Singapore’s colonial past, Park Hotel Clarke Quay has a central, downtown location that is minutes from the Clarke Quay entertainment precinct and Central Business District.
-Located away from the hustle and bustle along the quaint streets of Robertson Quay; this perfect tropical retreat comes with a 25-metre award-winning outdoor pool and adjoining Jacuzzi, chill out on the spectacular poolside bar and cabanas for the perfect getaway.
+Located away from the hustle and bustle along the quaint streets of Robertson Quay; this perfect tropical retreat comes with an 82 foot long award-winning outdoor pool and adjoining Jacuzzi, chill out on the spectacular poolside bar and cabanas for the perfect getaway.
 What’s more, all rooms are equipped with complimentary smartphones with free, unlimited local data and IDD calls so staying connected is more convenient than ever.

-Enjoy the 25-metre award-winning outdoor pool and adjoining Jacuzzi.
-As well as the Cocobolo Poolside Bar + Grill—a popular choice among locals and tourists alike, thanks to glorious sunset views of the city skyline and the weekend BBQ Buffet Dinner.
+You can also enjoy the Cocobolo Poolside Bar + Grill—a popular choice among locals and tourists alike, thanks to glorious sunset views of the city skyline and the weekend BBQ Buffet Dinner.

 Cruise Line: Celebrity